jwulf/camunda-cloud-test-drive/README.md

 Under the hood, the Zeebe GitHub Action uses the [Zeebe Node.js client](https://www.npmjs.com/package/zeebe-node#deploy-a-workflow) to do this (see the Zeebe Action code that does it [here](https://github.com/jwulf/zeebe-action/blob/master/src/main.ts#L88)).
 It uses Zeebe's [`DeployWorkflow`](https://docs.zeebe.io/reference/grpc.html?highlight=deploy,workflow#deployworkflow-rpc) gRPC command.

-To see how you can set up a GitHub repository to deploy models to Camunda Cloud on git push to a specific branch using the Zeebe Action, see [here](https://zeebe.io/blog/2020/02/git-push-to-deploy/).
+To see how you can automate a GitHub repository to deploy models to Camunda Cloud on git push to a specific branch using the Zeebe Action, see [here](https://zeebe.io/blog/2020/02/git-push-to-deploy/).

 Note that libraries are available to program [Zeebe clients in a number of popular programming languages](https://docs.zeebe.io/clients/index.html).
+You can also use the [Zeebe CLI `zbctl`](https://www.npmjs.com/package/zbctl) to deploy models to Camunda Cloud.

 ## Run the Get Time demo